landonma/Data-Management-Templates-Project/Internal_Sharing_Template/Internal_Sharing_Template_example.md

 ## SECTION II: ROLES AND RESPONSIBILITIES
 ### A) Role definitions:
 **Principal Investigator (PI):** as designated by the funder.
 If there is no funder or the funder does not designate the principal investigator, it will be a faculty member.
-Bethany Barnard is the PI and will coordinate with all of the seperate parts.
+Bethany Barnard is the PI and will coordinate with all of the separate parts.

 **Faculty Investigator:**
 Three OSU faculty members are assigned to three of the subprojects: